 4. Kimi Ga Nozomu Eien

 A tragic romance and a melodramatic show at the same time, Kimi ga Nozumu Eien creates a variety of emotional impact to the audience.
 The show is rather sad in ambiance while it explores the limits in a relationship from the most bittersweet point.
-The strong rendition of the well-developed characters with their realistic portrayal of deep emotion provides a smooth pathway to approach the real world.
+The strong rendition of the well-developed characters with their deep sentiments provides a pathway to approach the real world.
 If you’re a fan of a solid romantic drama which makes you tensed up, then the series might be the one you’ve been looking for.

 This isn’t just your ordinary romantic comedy with a hate-to-love thing of the two main leads because Rec is simply about Aka Onda who aspires to become a great voice actress.
 She meets Fumihiko Matsumaru who lives in the same apartment as she does.
 Rec is more mature in terms of narrative, and young adult fans who dream to become a seiyuu can easily associate themselves to its storyline.
 There’s a little bit of intimacy between the leads in the beginning of the series, but as the episode goes by, the romantic aspect becomes more lighthearted and is fairly blended with hilarious characters.
 It’s just a simple story between two people working on their career together.

 6. Nogizaka Haruka no Himitsu